 Data upload to the EU IDB-database takes place once a year.
-As long as IDB is not part of the European Statistical System, the Commission services (DG SANTE A4) hosts the EU IDB-database with the assistance of the IDB-NDA Network coordinator.
-A "Call for data" is sent out usually in the second half of the year that follows the year in which the data has been actually collected, e.g. in September 2016 for the data of 2015, with a view to publish the data by end of the consequent year.
+A "call for data" is sent out usually in September of the year that follows the year in which the data has been actually collected, with a view to publish the data by end of the consequent year.
+For the data, the IDB databank operator (ISS) provides a separate environment on a webserver and for the data transfer, encrypted internet communication.
+The necessary technical instructions are given directly to the NDAs.